Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \subsection{Corpora}

 For any language, the key for NLP applications and implementations is the existence of adequate corpora.
-On this matter, a relatively substantial Sinhala text corpus\footURL{https://osf.io/a5quv/} was created by~\citet{upeksha2015implementing,upeksha2015comparison} by web crawling.
-Later a smaller Sinhala newes corpus\footURL{https://osf.io/tdb84/} was created by~\citet{de2015Sinhala}.
+On this matter, a relatively substantial Sinhala text corpus named \textit{SinMin}\footURL{https://osf.io/a5quv/} was created by~\citet{upeksha2015implementing,upeksha2015comparison} by web crawling.
+It was later extended by adding \textit{Jathaka Stories}\footURL{https://bit.ly/JathakaTxt} and more web-crawled news articles\footURL{https://bit.ly/3osodBj}.
+Later a smaller Sinhala news corpus\footURL{https://osf.io/tdb84/} was created by~\citet{de2015Sinhala}.
 Both of the above corpora are publicly available.
 However, none of these come close to the massive capacity and range of the existing English corpora.
-A word corpus of approximately 35,000 entries was developed by~\citet{weerasinghe2009corpus}.
-But it does not seem to be online anymore.
-A number of Sinhala-English parallel corpora were introduced by~\citet{guzman2019two}.
-This includes a 600k+ Sinhala-English subtitle pairs\footURL{http://bit.ly/2KsFQxm} initially collected by~\cite{lison2016opensubtitles2016}, 45k+ Sinhala-English sentence pairs from GNOME\footURL{http://bit.ly/2Z8q0fo}, KDE\footURL{http://bit.ly/2WLY6bI}, and Ubuntu\footURL{http://bit.ly/2wLVZGt}.~\citet{guzman2019two} further provided two monolingual corpora for Sinhala.
-Those were a 155k+ sentences of filtered Sinhala Wikipedia\footURL{http://bit.ly/2EQZ7oM} and 5178k+ sentences of Sinhala common crawl\footURL{http://bit.ly/2ZaQFZo}.~\citet{wijeratne2020sinhala} have publicly released\footURL{https://bit.ly/2GEI4d6} a massive corpus of text and stop words taken from a decade of Sinhala Facebook posts.
-A parallel corpus of Sinhala and English was collected by~\citet{banon2020paracrawl} containing 217,407 sentences and available to download from their website~\footURL{https://www.paracrawl.eu/}.
-However the later audit by~\citet{caswell2021quality} raised issues on the quality of that data set.